BlogWe get asked many questions about pewter over the years, so we decided to present this blog to address those questions.

 Never allow your candles to burn into the pewter candle cup of your candlesticks or candelabras.

 The beauty of pewter is, it is virtually maintenance free.
-Simply using on a monthly basis and washing is all that is needed.
+Simply using on a monthly basis hand wash it in soapy water with a cloth or sponge, rinse and towel dry by hand, is all that is needed.

 The surface of pewter will develop a patina over many years.